Back

 Collect

-Survey tools or video platforms drop raw responses into spreadsheets.
+Survey tools drop responses into spreadsheets.

 2